-The essence of liquidity in the financial system, is to ensure access to a determinate amount of cash by banks and other financial institutions when it is needed.
-The money market is an important component of the liquidity management framework, as it is the first avenue to place or borrow short term funds.
-This gives more reason why addressing liquidity management is very critical to Islamic banks, since Institutions offering Islamic Financial Services (IIFS) face bigger challenges, due to Sharia's considerations and the specialised nature of their operations.
+The essence of liquidity in the financial system is to ensure access to a determinate amount of cash by banks and other financial institutions when it is required.
+The money market is an important component of the liquidity management framework, as it is the first avenue to place or borrow short-term funds.
+This gives more reason why addressing liquidity management is critical to Islamic banks, since Institutions offering Islamic financial services face bigger challenges, due to Sharia considerations and the specialised nature of their operations.

-For Islamic financial institutions, liquidity management is more unique, due to the fact that most available conventional instruments used for liquidity management are interest-based, therefore, not Shariah compatible.
-Consequently, the absence of Shari'ah compatible instruments at the moment limits the development of the Islamic interbank money market.
+For Islamic financial institutions, liquidity management is unique, since most available conventional instruments used to achieve this are interest-based, therefore, not Shari'ah compatible.
+Consequently, the absence of Shari'ah compatible instruments limits the development of the Islamic interbank money market.